 While the current administration vigorously supports cost-benefit analysis, so too have past presidents from both parties.
 President Barack Obama’s regulatory czar, Cass Sunstein, was and remains a particularly vocal supporter.
 Large factions of Congress also support cost-benefit analysis, including the use of this practice at independent bodies like the STB, which are not required to do so.

 Implementation is Highly Feasible

-The AAR believes there should be no principled objection to a process that is already widely used in rulemaking.
-As they noted in their filing, implementation is highly feasible as “stakeholders and outside experts already disclose significant public information, and parties participating in a proceeding are more than capable of submitting to the Board up-to-date and reliable information to make decisions that reflect economic conditions in the real world.”
+Even with the July decision to temporarily defer action, AAR still believes there should be no principled objection to the industry’s petition.
+As AAR noted in its filing, implementation is highly feasible as “stakeholders and outside experts already disclose significant public information, and parties participating in a proceeding are more than capable of submitting to the Board up-to-date and reliable information to make decisions that reflect economic conditions in the real world.”